marcduda/sequence_classification/servier_package/README.md

 ## Train
 Expected arguments:
-- a csv file containing the training data (in csv format and containing at least the columns P1 and smiles)
+- A csv file containing the training data (in csv format and containing at least the columns P1 and smiles).
-- a path to where the trained model will be saved
+- A path to where the trained model will be saved.
-- an option (`Model_1` or `Model_2`) specifying which type of preprocessing to do and thus which model to train (the architecture will be the same but the input size varies slightly to the model has to adapt).
+- An option (`Model_1` or `Model_2`) specifying which type of preprocessing to do and thus which model to train (the architecture will be the same but the input size varies slightly so the model has to adapt).
   - `Model_1`: the data is preprocessed using the rdkit package encoding the string of characters into a vector.
   - `Model_2`: we use the text encoding capabilities of Tensorflow to encode each character of the input data also resulting in a vector.